Vicente Mosquera

 Vicente Eduardo Mosquera Mena (born December 9, 1979, in Panama City, Panama) is a Panamanian professional boxer.
 He is a former World Boxing Association (WBA) super-featherweight champion.

 Professional career

-On April 30, 2005, he defeated Yodsanan Sor Nanthachai (Yodsanan 3-K Battery) for the WBA world championship title, by a unanimous decision.
+On April 30, 2005, he defeated Yodsanan Sor Nanthachai (also known as "Yodsanan 3-K Battery") for the WBA world championship title, by a unanimous decision.
 The official scorers saw it 118–108, 116–111, 115–112.
 In the fight, Nanthachai was knocked down three times (in the first, third, and eleventh rounds).
 Mosquera also was knocked down in the third round.

 On August 5, 2006, Mosquera lost his belt to Edwin Valero by TKO in the 10th round.